DiceSpinner/FruitNinja/README.md

 ## Under Development

 The classic singleplayer mode is fully functional and playable.
 A multiplayer mode is currently under development and planned for future releases.
+The documentation for custom network protocol used can be found [here](https://github.com/DiceSpinner/FruitNinja/blob/main/Common/doc/lite_conn_protocol_spec.md).

 Additional gameplay features such as combo scoring and critical strikes are also being worked on to enhance scoring depth and player engagement.